Compare NAB credit cards. Apply for a new card with some of the most competitive interest rates and rewards.

 Some cards also have a large number of bonus points as an introductory offer.

-If you already have one, you can link it to a new card.
+Yes.
+If you already have a Qantas Frequent Flyer membership, you can link it to a new NAB card.
+If you’re not a QFF member, you will need to become one so that you can receive Qantas points.
 NAB occasionally offers free Qantas membership with certain card offers.

 You will be given a response online within 60 seconds.
 If approved, you will usually receive your new NAB credit card by post within 5-10 business days.

 Yes.
-Customers with the NAB Low Rate Visa Card have access to payWave – contactless smart card technology that allows payments to be made without swiping on transactions below $100, by presenting their card in front of the machine.
+All NAB cards have contactless technology that allows payments to be made, without swiping or inserting the card, for transactions below $100.
+Simply tap or present the card in front of the contactless POS terminal.
 Cardholders must provide a PIN or signature for purchases over $100, or at stores that do not support contactless smart cards.

-NAB operates more than 1,800 branches with over 40,000 people in the organisation and 460,000 shareholders.
-In addition to access to NAB branches across Australia, customers can manage their accounts with internet banking, accessing accounts remotely and managing common types of transactions online.
+NAB operates in more than 900 locations, with over 30,000 staff servicing nine million customers.
+In addition to access to NAB branches across Australia, customers can manage their accounts via internet banking and a mobile app, accessing accounts remotely and managing common types of transactions online.